jw120/mal/jw-haskell/README.md

 TODO

+* better debug info for environment
+* change function call to take current environment in background
 * DECIDE ON TESTING STRATEGY
+* work out how to format code more nicely
 * Phase 1 - better errors for parsing
 * Phase 1 - vector underlying rep
 * Check our magic keyword string is what we think it is